Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 #### Columns grouping definition

 The description of the table groups consists of putting columns in the same group.
-Each group needs to have this following fields:
+Each group needs to have the following fields:

 - **headerName** Name of the column group
 - **children** Array of columns or columns groups belonging to this group